-But speeding up your website is no easy task.
+However, speeding up your website is no easy task.

 Your problem could be anything from code that’s written poorly to images or large page elements.

-Google will ding your website if you don’t.
+You need to fix those issues fast, because Google will ding your website if you don’t.

 The faster your site loads, the lower the bounce rate.
 If your site is fast, you have a better chance of ranking on Google over slow sites that drive high bounce rates.

-But unfortunately, they don’t give you the best instructions on getting your score to 100%.
+Unfortunately, they don’t give you the best instructions on getting your score to 100%.

 Here’s how to score a perfect 100% on Google’s PageSpeed Insights and why you need to accomplish this feat.

 Page speed is a critical factor in ranking your website higher on Google’s search engine results.